MeAmarP/multiagent_protocols_framework_survey/README.md

   - It is responsible for enforcing Security and Access Control mechanisms like authenticating Clients, verifying message integrity, and authorizing access to specific skills based on access policies or token scopes.

 - **Core Components:**
-  - **Agent Cards**:  a self-description and discovery mechanism.
+  - **Agent Cards:** a self-description and discovery mechanism.
 It is a JSON-formatted document that publicly declares the agent’s metadata, including its name, version, description, supported skills, and authentication requirements.
-  -
+Client Agents rely on Agent Cards to discover and evaluate Remote Agents that can fulfill specific task criteria.
+  - **Skills:** represent the actionable capabilities offered by an agent.Each skill is described by a name, purpose, expected input parameters, and output format.Skills are invoked via Tasks and encapsulate the core utility the agent provides.
+  - **Tasks:**  It specifies the skill to be executed, along with input parameters and contextual metadata.Tasks are issued by Client Agents and processed by Remote Agents, enabling asynchronous or synchronous collaboration.By structuring intention and invocation in a standardized format, Tasks allow A2A agents to operate interoperably across diverse systems.
+  - **Messages:** serve as the primary communication channel between agents.These encapsulate data exchange and coordination activities such as task submission, intermediate status updates, or artifact delivery.
+  - **Artifacts:** the outputs or results produced by Remote Agents in response to Tasks.Artifacts can take various forms, including structured data (JSON, XML), binary files (images, documents), or simple text messages.Artifacts are returned to Client Agents for further processing or presentation to end-users.

 ---